Adam Forde: WNBL

 For the 2011–12 WNBL season, Forde served as an assistant coach with the West Coast Waves.

 New Zealand NBL

 In July 2020, Forde was appointed head coach of the Hawke's Bay Hawks for the 2021 New Zealand NBL season.
 He split the role in 2021 with Jacob Chance, a fellow assistant with Forde during his time at the Perth Wildcats.

 World University Games

 In 2019, Forde served as the lead assistant coach under Rob Beveridge with the Australian Emerging Boomers, helping the team win bronze at the World University Games in Naples, Italy.

+National 3x3 team

+On 10 March 2025, Forde was appointed interim head coach of the Australia men's national 3x3 team.
+He helped the team win gold at the 3x3 Asia Cup and bronze at the inaugural 3x3 Champions Cup.
+He continued as head coach of the Australia 3x3 team for the 2025 FIBA 3x3 World Cup in Mongolia.

 Personal life

-Forde and his partner Kylie have a son named Carter.
+Forde and his wife, Kylie, have a son.